-We have a select group of panelists with deep experience in both education and administration, including a founding prize recipient—Henry Gradillas himself — and an author who has researched and written extensively about Jaime Escalante, our prize’s other founding recipient.
+We have a select group of panelists with deep experience in both education and administration, including a founding prize recipient—Henry Gradillas himself.
+In addition, we have both a past winner of the prize and one of Jaime Escalante’s former AP Calculus students.

-Recommend a teacher for the $20K #BestInEducation award today!We must have all submissions in by June 1, 2016.
+Recommend a school administrator for the $20K #BestInEducation award today!Nominations for the prize close Fri., March 31, 2017.
 Once all preliminary documents are received, TheBestSchools.org will compile a shortlist.
-At that point, we’ll ask for some additional materials to help us make out decision (such as additional documentation, news stories, video, and so on).
-At that point, everything must be in by August 31, 2016.
-A panel of judges will then evaluate these materials and announce the winner in early October.
+At that point, we’ll ask for supporting materials to assist in our decision (such as additional documentation, news stories, video, and so on).
+All candidate materials must be received by Mon., July 31, 2017.
+A panel of judges will then evaluate these materials and announce the winner in late September 2017.

-There can be only one, but there are no losers!
+There can be only one $20,000 winner, but there are no losers!

 We’re excited to find out what your school administrators are up to.
-Even if your submission doesn’t win this year, we may feature your administrator’s story in a future article.
+Even if your nominee doesn’t win this year, we may feature your candidate’s story in a future article.

 If you’re a blogger or in the media, you may want to access our media files page for access to prize-related button, badge, and banner images.